 The Probation Department, in partnership with County Parks and Recreation developed an after-school and Saturday programming for youth in outlying areas of Imperial County.
-The Imperial County Probation Department utilizes Youthful Offender Block Grant (YOBG) funds to provide youth within underserved areas of our community with opportunities for structured, supervised, and pro-social activities after school and on the weekends.
+The Imperial County Probation Department utilizes Youthful Offender Block Grant (YOBG) funds to provide youth within underserved areas of the community with opportunities for structured, supervised, and pro-social activities after school and on the weekends.

-In February 2022, Project ASPIRE opened its first program site in the City of Westmorland, CA, which, to date, services 12 youth between the ages of 9 and 13.
-Since its launch Project ASPIRE has launched two additional sites located in the City of Heber and Niland.
-Like the Westmorland site, Project ASPIRE's Heber site and Niland site services youth between the ages of 9 and 13, with a current enrollment of 12.
-Project ASPIRE operates three times per week, at their respective sites, from 3:30 p.m. to 6:30 p.m.
+In February 2022, ASPIRE opened its first program site in the City of Westmorland, CA, which, to date, services up to 13 youths between the ages of 9 and 13.
+Since its launch, ASPIRE has launched two additional sites located in the City of Heber and Niland.
+Similar to the Westmorland site, ASPIRE's Heber and Niland sites service youth between the ages of 9 and 13, with a current enrollment of 14 youth in Heber and 9 youth in Niland.
+ASPIRE operates three times per week, at their respective sites, from 3:30 p.m. to 6:30 p.m.
 Youth participants have been recruited through city events and community outreach.
+ASPIRE has also included a transitional period of one year for the youth who have aged out of the program.
+These youth are known as Youth Leaders, currently there are 2 Youth Leaders at the Niland site.
+Their duties are to assist Youth Services Specialist with minor assignments such as coming up with trending ideas for the youth as they are closer in age, and to serve as a positive role model for younger youth.